ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 This control disturbance noise controls the growth of estimated error due to gyro measurement errors excluding bias.
-Increasing it makes the flter trust the gyro measurements less and other measurements more.
+Increasing it makes the filter trust the gyro measurements less and other measurements more.
 It has units of rad/sec.

 **EK2_ACC_PNOISE**

 This control disturbance noise controls the growth of estimated error due to accelerometer measurement errors excluding bias.
-Increasing it makes the flter trust the accelerometer measurements less and other measurements more.
+Increasing it makes the filter trust the accelerometer measurements less and other measurements more.
 It has units of metres/sec/sec.

 **EK2_GBIAS_PNOISE**